NREL/OpenStudio-ERI/docs/source/software_connection.rst

 Air Leakage
 ***********

-Building air leakage characterized by air changes per hour at 50 pascals pressure difference (ACH50) is entered at ``Enclosure/AirInfiltration/AirInfiltrationMeasurement/BuildingAirLeakage/AirLeakage``.
+Building air leakage characterized by air changes per hour or cfm at 50 pascals pressure difference (ACH50) is entered at ``Enclosure/AirInfiltration/AirInfiltrationMeasurement/BuildingAirLeakage/AirLeakage``.
-A value of "50" must be specified for ``AirInfiltrationMeasurement/HousePressure`` and a value of "ACH" must be specified for ``BuildingAirLeakage/UnitofMeasure``.
+The ``Enclosure/AirInfiltration/AirInfiltrationMeasurement`` should be specified with ``HousePressure='50'`` and ``BuildingAirLeakage/UnitofMeasure='ACH'`` or ``BuildingAirLeakage/UnitofMeasure='CFM'``.

-In addition, the building's volume associated with the air leakage measurement is provided in HPXML's ``Enclosure/AirInfiltration/AirInfiltrationMeasurement/InfiltrationVolume``.
+In addition, the building's volume associated with the air leakage measurement is provided in HPXML's ``AirInfiltrationMeasurement/InfiltrationVolume``.

 Vented Attics/Crawlspaces
 *************************